 Hard-Working Truck Crash Attorneys Serving Injured People Throughout Montgomery County

-Taking a hands-on approach to your legal needs after a serious crash
+Texas firm takes a hands-on approach to your legal needs after a serious accident

 When a large commercial truck is involved in an accident, the results can be devastating — including serious injuries and substantial property damage.
 If you or a loved one has been injured in a Texas trucking accident, speak with an experienced and established lawyer at Hope & Causey, P.C. in Conroe.
-We know these types of injury claims inside and out, and we deliver the personal attention and sound legal guidance you need and deserve during a difficult time.
-To meet with a legal professional with an unwavering focus on winning on your behalf, call on our respected firm.
+We know these types of injury claims inside and out, and we deliver the personal attention and sound legal guidance you need as we focus on winning the compensation you deserve.

-- Driver fatigue: There are strict federal regulations on how long truck drivers may operate their vehicles before taking a mandatory break.
-However, some drivers violate these rules, again in an effort to meet shipping deadlines.
-This can lead to drowsy driving, reducing reaction times and increasing the risk for a crash.
+- Driver fatigue — There are strict federal regulations on international trucking, governing such matters as how long truck drivers may operate their vehicles before taking a mandatory break.
+However, some drivers violate these rules in an effort to meet shipping deadlines.

-Speak with a reputable trucking accident lawyer today
+Speak with a reputable Texas trucking accident lawyer today

-If you or a loved one has been injured in a truck accident, call on the dedicated personal injury attorneys at Hope & Causey, P.C. right away.
+If you have been injured or have lost a loved one in a truck accident in Texas, call on the dedicated personal injury attorneys at Hope & Causey, P.C. right away.
 We have offices located in Conroe, Kenedy, San Antonio and Houston.
 Call us today at 936-441-4673 or contact us online for a free consultation.